-A personal loan is an amount of money deposited directly into the customers banking account, that they may make use of for whatever purpose they deem fit.
-Unlike a car or home loan, which comes with very specific guidelines and regulations, a personal loan (as the name implies) is for the personal use of the customer meaning a lot less rules.
+A personal loan is an amount of money deposited directly into the customer’s banking account, that they may make use of for whatever purpose they deem fit.
+Unlike a car or home loan, which comes with very specific guidelines and regulations, a personal loan (as the name implies) is for the personal use of the customer meaning a lot fewer rules.
 The criterion to get a personal loan has therefore become a lot stricter.
-Firstly, you need to provide your latest salary slip, along with 3 months certified bank statements so that the bank can analyse how you have handled your account, as well as your average monthly costs to determine affordability.
-Along with your ID and personal particulars, you will also need to prove that you are credit worthy, which they determine by looking at your credit record.
-The higher your scoring, the better the terms and the greater the amount of money you will be granted by the bank.
+Firstly, you need to provide your latest salary slip, along with 3 months of certified bank statements so that the bank can analyze how you have handled your account, as well as your average monthly costs to determine affordability.
+Along with your ID and personal particulars, you will also need to prove that you are creditworthy, which they determine by looking at your credit record.
+The higher your score, the better the terms and the greater the amount of money you will be granted by the bank.
 These measures help to ensure the financial safety of both banks as well as the customer.

 We can help if you need a personal loan at Loan Merchant Bank

 If you want to know more about pawning your car and still driving it.
 Check out https://www.pawnmycarjohannesburg.co.za/